Hatchin/GitComm/README.md

      `git commit  <path_to_file> -m " commit message " `

-   - push to remote repository
+   - push to default branch in a remote

      `git push origin master`

+   - pull files from a branch in a remote

+     `git pull origin master`

 1. Version Control
    - get current working branch